NOTICE OF PRIVACY PRACTICES

 Right to a paper copy of this Notice.
 You have the right to receive a paper copy of our Notice of Privacy Practices posted at our site.

 Changes to this Notice.
-Endeavor Health Services reserves the right to change this Notice and to make the revised or new Notice provisions effective for all Protected Health Information received and maintained by Endeavor Health Services as of the date of the revision.
+Endeavor reserves the right to change this Notice and to make the revised or new Notice provisions effective for all Protected Health Information received and maintained by Endeavor Counseling & Treatment Services as of the date of the revision.
 We will post a copy of the current Notice at our site and on our website and a copy of the revised Notice will be available to you if you request one.

 How to Exercise Your Rights

-Questions about our policies and procedures, requests to exercise individual rights, and complaints should be directed to our Corporate Compliance and Privacy Officer through the agency’s Contact Person at (716) 895-6700 at extension 4050.
-All telephone inquiries will be screened by the agency’s Contact Person and directed to the appropriate individual.
-(Administrator and/or Privacy Officer).
+Questions about our policies and procedures, requests to exercise individual rights, and complaints should be directed to our agency’s Privacy Officer at 716-895-6700.
+Ext 4095.

 Personal representatives.
 A “personal representative” of a patient may act on their behalf in exercising their privacy rights.
 This includes the parent or legal guardian of a minor.
 In some cases, adolescents who are “mature minors” may make their own decisions about receiving treatment and disclosure of protected health information about them.
 If an adult is incapable of acting on his or her own behalf, the personal representative would ordinarily be his or her spouse or another member of the immediate family.
 An individual can also grant another person the right to act as his or her personal representative in an advance directive or living will.